 I think about how we spend most of our time essentially sitting and watching the world.
-Being influenced by those who are going out, doing demanding activity, and producing valuable things which change the world.
+Being influenced by those who are going out, doing a demanding activity, and producing valuable things that change the world.

 It kind of goes back to what I mentioned earlier about going out and being active in our communities rather than reading or writing mean comments on the internet.